-SWK 620 Ethical Foundations in Social Work Practice
+SWK 620: Ethical Foundations in Social Work Practice

-Prerequisite: Successful completion of all foundation courses
+3 credit hours • Prerequisites: Successful completion of all foundation courses.

 This course builds upon the basic concepts and methods of scientific inquiry used to facilitate knowledge and evaluate practice.
 The following topics are explored: single case designs, needs assessment, program evaluation, and application of evaluation methods results to social work practice in both clinical and managerial settings.